How to create a 6‑month immersion plan at home

 - Reward yourself for reaching milestones for motivation.

-- Morning: Listen to news/read articles, online lesson or language exchange
+- Morning: Listen to news or podcasts, followed by an online lesson or language exchange session.

-- Afternoon: Cooking with recipes in the language, chores using the language, watch a show or read a book
+- Afternoon: Cook using recipes in the language, complete household chores while narrating or listening to language media, read a book or articles.

 This type of immersion plan simulates living in a language environment fully at home over six months, improving fluency significantly by consistent exposure and active use of the language daily.
 1, 2, 3, 4, 5, 6